 At first glance, it may appear that an application-level power management approach loses the ability to couple the power management strategy with the CPU scheduling algorithm.
-At least one recent approach has advocated such an integrated approach for power management and scheduling [26, 27].
-Contrary to intuition, we show that it is indeed possible to implement such couplings between the scheduler and the power manager using our applicationlevel framework.
-We demonstrate the feasibility of doing so by implementing GraceOS [26, 27] as a user-level power manager in our system.
+At least one recent approach has advocated such an integrated approach for power management and scheduling [31, 32].
+Contrary to intuition, we show that it is indeed possible to implement such couplings between the scheduler and the power manager using our application-level framework.
+We demonstrate the feasibility of doing so by implementing the GraceOS technique [31, 32] in our system.
 By carefully exporting resource usage statistics from within the kernel and using a flexible power management interface, we show how the power management policy can be implemented in user-space while retaining the ability to interact with the scheduler.

-Chameleon, our application-level power management approach consists of three components: (i) a common OS interface that can be used by power-aware applications to measure their CPU usages and adjust their CPU speed settings. (ii) a modified kernel CPU scheduler that supports per-process CPU speed settings and ensures performance isolation among processes, and (iii) a speed adapter that maps these CPU speed settings to the nearest speed actually supported by the hardware.
+Chameleon, our application-level power management approach consists of three components: (i) a common OS interface that can be used by power-aware applications to measure their CPU usages and adjust their CPU speed settings, (ii) a modified kernel CPU scheduler that supports per-process CPU speed settings and ensures performance isolation among processes (the terms applications and processes are used interchangeably in this paper), and (iii) a speed adapter that maps these CPU speed settings to the nearest speed actually supported by the hardware.